m1k1o/go-transcode/README.md

 # go-transcode HTTP on-demand transcoding API

+On demand transcoding of live sources and static files (with seeking).

 ## Why

 Transcoding is expensive and resource consuming operation on CPU and GPU.
 For big companies with thousands of customers it is essential, to have a dedicated 24/7 transcoding servers which can store all the transcoded versions.